semantic-conventional/demo-lib/README.md

 # demo-lib
-A demo library that uses conventional commits &amp; semantic release
+A demo library that uses conventional commits &amp; semantic release.
+It provides some fictional colors imagined by ChatGPT.